Girolamo Dalla Casa

-Girolamo Dalla Casa, also known as Girolamo da Udine and Hieronymo de Udene, was an Italian composer, instrumentalist, and writer of the late Renaissance.
-He was a member of the Venetian School, and more influential as a performer than as a composer.
+Girolamo Dalla Casa, also known as Girolamo da Udine and Hieronymo de Udene, was a Venetian composer, instrumentalist, and music theorist of the late Italian Renaissance.
+He was – with Giovanni Gabrieli and Giovanni Bassano – among the principal figures in music-making in St Mark's Basilica in the late sixteenth century, but is remembered mainly for his treatise on diminution, Il vero modo di diminuir con tutte le sorti di stromenti, published in two volumes in 1584.

+Biography

-Nothing is known about his life prior to his arrival at Venice, but he was probably born at Udine sometime before the middle of the 16th century.
+Nothing is known about his life prior to his arrival at Venice, but he was probably born at Udine sometime before the middle of the sixteenth century.
 He was first hired by the musical establishment of St Mark's Basilica on 29 January 1568, along with his two brothers, Giovanni and Nicolò, where they formed the first permanent instrumental ensemble..
 The sonorous acoustical environment of this basilica was the center of activity of the Venetians.
 Giovanni Gabrieli clearly had Dalla Casa's group in mind for much of his music, and the Dalla Casas are presumed to have played in many the elaborate polychoral compositions of the time.

 In 1572, Dalla Casa served as Venetian agent for the purchase of a large number of wind instruments and printed editions of music for the court of John of Austria, half-brother of Philip II of Spain and hero of the Battle of Lepanto in the previous year.
 The transaction, made though the Spanish resident ambassador in Venice, Diego Guzmán de Silva, came to the considerable sum of 154 scudi, 3 lire, and 20 soldi in gold.
 The instruments purchased included four tenor and two soprano shawms, six alto cornetts, five mute cornetts, two large [bass?] cornetts, two dulcians, and trumpets from Nuremberg and Augsburg.
 An unusually large sum was charged for a "'cassa di flauti grossi" (chest of large recorders), which may have included several SATB consorts.
 The music included five printed books by Cipriano de Rore, four books by Orlando di Lasso, four books by Vincenzo Ruffo, and a collection by Pedro Guerrero, as well as other books whose contents were not specified in the receipt, which is dated 20 February 1572 and signed in Dalla Casa's hand.